-Rory Best OBE is the Ireland and Ulster Captain and the most-capped hooker for Ireland with an impressive 100+ International and over 200 Ulster Caps to his name.
+Rory Best OBE is the former Ireland and Ulster Captain and the most-capped hooker for Ireland with an impressive 100+ International and over 200 Ulster Caps to his name.
 He is one of the most highly respected figures in Irish rugby and is a talismanic figure with Ulster.

 Best is from a rural background; he grew up on his family farm in County Armagh and studied Agriculture at Newcastle University where he played with the Newcastle Falcons academy.